enukeWebDev/MERN_E-Commerce/README.md

 - create shopping cart to show products added to cart - complete
 - work on the functionality of shopping cart - complete
 - create a sigin screen for user - complete
-- connect to MONGO DB
+- connect to MONGO DB - complete
+- create a user model (admin & customer) -

 1. Main Screen